Last updated on January 16th, 2022 at 12:08 am

 - Burns fast as compared to denser Wood

-The density of the Wood determines how much is the energy it possesses, more the energy more will be the heat wood would be generating.
-The density also determines how difficult for someone to split wood if they want to use the best of the axes available.
+The density of the Wood determines how much is the energy it possesses.
+The more energy the wood has, the more heat it generates.
+The density also determines how difficult for someone to split wood with the best of the axes available.

 - Dense Wood will burn for a longer duration and produce more heat.